maheershaik687-star/Course_project_01/README.md

 Basic input validation for roll numbers and attendance entries (only accept P or A).

 Handle missing files gracefully (prompt to add students or show no records).
+Features (what the program provides)

+Simple persistent storage using plain text files:

+students.txt — list of students (CSV: roll,name).

+attendance.csv — attendance log (CSV: date,roll,status).

+Menu-driven CLI (clear options, loop until exit).

+Mark attendance interactively (one student at a time).

+View attendance for any date (enter today or a specific YYYY-MM-DD).

+Compute per-student attendance percentage (Present / Total records for that roll).

+Text-based, portable — can be compiled on Linux/macOS/Windows (with a C compiler).